Find Grad Schools

 5 Yearly Graduations

 The 14th most popular school in the country for other interdisciplinary studies majors who are seeking their doctor's degree is University of Central Arkansas.
 Each year, around 10,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,140 per year, while in-state graduate students, on average, pay $5,281 per year.
+The average in-state tuition for full-time undergraduates is $6,950 per year, while in-state graduate students, on average, pay $5,133 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in other interdisciplinary studies from UCA.
-About 50% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
-University of Central Arkansas other interdisciplinary studies graduates who receive their doctor's degree go on to jobs earning a median salary of $79,951.
+Of these students, 60% were women and 47% were members of underrepresented racial-ethnic groups.

 #14